DOieGYuan/DPRS_with_HMs/README.md

   --threads 64 --report ${f%_1.fq.gz}.txt --use-mpa-style
 done
 ```
+*(Optional step for Supplementary information Fig.S1)* 16S rRNA DNA-based classification using [singleM](https://github.com/wwood/singlem) using [singleM.sh](https://raw.githubusercontent.com/DOieGYuan/DPRS_with_HMs/master/shell/SingleM.sh), we can get 16S-based profile of taxonomy in DPRS and the proportion of community covered by our MAGs.

 ### Extract functional genes in MAGs
 Download our home-made referential database (.dmnd, hmm and original .fasta).